About Portugal Visa

 If you will be involved in a cultural activity carried out in Portugal, in a project which is recognized by the relevant Portuguese authorities.

-Work Visa for Teaching.
+Work Visa for Self-Employment

 You are eligible for this visa if you have a job offer from an educational or vocational training institution or from a research centre in Portugal.